EstherAlo/DAREY.IO-Projects/project15/project15.md

 # Step 2.1: Setup Compute Resources for Nginx

-* Provision an EC2 Instances for Nginx, bastion and webserver and attach security groups
+* Provision an EC2 Instances for Nginx, bastion and webserver
   * Create a t2.micro RHEL 8 instance in any of your two public AZs
   * Install the following packages